What is Dehydrated Skin & How to Choose the Best Products

 - Only use toners, boosters, serums, and moisturizers that are loaded with antioxidants, skin-replenishing ingredients, and skin-restoring ingredients.
 These give your skin what it desperately needs to appear young, healthy, radiant, soft, and smooth.

 Our RESIST Skincare products for normal to oily skin or our SKIN BALANCING products for normal to combination skin are a perfect way to get started taking the best care of your dehydrated skin.
-And if you’re also dealing with flaky, rough patches, a few drops of our RESIST Moisture Renewal Oil Booster can have skin looking like new, overnight!
+And if you’re also dealing with flaky, rough patches, a few drops of our Moisture Renewal Oil Booster can have skin looking like new, overnight!

-Reassessing Your Skin Type
+Knowing Your Skin Type is Key

 Once you stop using problem products (even one is too much) and start being gentle to your skin, wonderful things will begin to happen.
-And when you start using skincare products filled with nourishing, soothing, skin-renewing ingredients, you will be able to understand what your true skin type is and follow a routine that effectively takes care of all your concerns.
+And when you start using skincare products filled with nourishing, soothing, skin-renewing ingredients, you will be able to understand what your true skin type is is and follow a routine that effectively takes care of all your concerns.
 Best of all, no more confusing, frustrating ordeals with dehydrated, flaky skin!

 References for this information: